-We know from anatomy of Achilles tendon that Achilles tendon is inserted on the posterior aspect of calcaneum.
-With high arches, calcaneum is tilted backwards causing rubbing of calcaneum with tendon.
-Persistent irritation leads to development of bony protrusion and eventually retrocalcaneal bursitis.
-Redness and swelling associated with Haglund deformity is caused by inflammation of bursa.
+We know from the anatomy of Achilles tendon that Achilles tendon is inserted on the posterior aspect of the calcaneum.
+With high arches, calcaneum is tilted backward causing rubbing of calcaneum with the tendon.
+Persistent irritation leads to the development of bony protrusion and eventually retrocalcaneal bursitis.
+Redness and swelling associated with Haglund deformity are caused by inflammation of the bursa.

 Tight Achilles Tendon

 Walk in Supination

 Walking in supination or on the outer aspect of heel and foot leads to inward heel rotation which causes rubbing of the tendon with bone.

 Genetics is also supposed to play a role.
 Type of foot structure you inherit can make you vulnerable to get Haglund deformity.

 There is a noticeable swelling on the back of heel [also called bump].
 There is a history of pain at the insertion of Achilles tendon on the calcaneum.
 The examination of the back of heel might be warm, tender and reveal redness.